ad3002/PyExp/README.md

 - A class for experiment managing.
 - A class for workflow description as a sequence of steps.
 - And a class for simplified data IO.
+- A class for running command line tools.

 The data for the experiment consists of two parts: